ehlesp/smallab-k8s-pve-guide/G005 - Host configuration 03 ~ LVM storage.md

     > **Although `fdisk` says it has created the partition, be aware that, in fact, the new partition table is only in memory**\
     > The change still has to be saved in the real `sda`'s partition table.

-7. To verify that the partition has been registered, use the command `p` to see the current partition table in `fdisk`'s memory.
+7. To verify that the partition has been registered, use the command `p` to see the current partition table in `fdisk`'s memory:

     ~~~sh
     Command (m for help): p